-RBP (Moffat & Zobel, 2008) is a metric that addresses this very limitation; it is defined by starting from the observation that a user has no desire to examine every item in a ranking list.
-The idea is that a user progresses from a document to the other with probability p and, conversely, ends her/his examination of the list at a point with probability 1-p.
+RBP (Moffat and Zobel, 2008) is a metric which addresses this very limitation; it is defined by starting from the observation that a user has no desire to examine every item in a ranking list.
+The idea is that a user progresses from a document to the other probability p and, conversely, ends her/his examination of the list at a point with probability 1 - p.
 This assumption allows for the definition of user models representing patient and impatient user populations by varying the probability p as DCG does by exploiting different document weighting schemas and log bases for the discounting function.
-The current definition of the Twist measure is parameter-free-as AP is-and it constitutes the main building block for an effort-oriented measure that can be extended in order to model different user populations as DCG and RBP do.
+The current definition of the Twist measure is parameter-free - as AP is - and it constitutes the main building block for an effort-oriented measure that can be extended in order to model different user populations as DCG and RBP do.
 As an example, patient and impatient users could be modeled by weighing document misplacements where RP values are boosted or discounted by tuning one or more parameters based on document relevance degrees, weighting schemas and/or rank positions.
-In this way it would be possible to distinguish the behavior of a single user and the expected behavior of a user population.
+In this way it would be possible to distinguish the behaviour of a single user and the expected behaviour of a user population.

-On the other hand, we have shown (see Figure 14), in line with Sakai and Kando 2008), that RBP has a low discriminative power if compared to other gain-based measures and to Twist for evaluation with complete relevance assessments.
-With high values of p (i.e., p = 0.95) RBP has a high discriminative power, but it is not stable when downsampled pools are employed, whereas Twist has been proven to strike a good balance between sensitiveness and robustness to incomplete judgments.
-Unlike Twist, RBP does not depend on the recall base and independence from it is a feature of the metric because it allows for evaluation also with incomplete relevance judgments (Moffat & Zobel, 2008).
-On the other hand, this aspect can turn out to be a weakness because RBP "may give a very low score even to an ideal ranked output: the fact that it does not rely on recall implies that it denies the very existence of an ideal ranked output" (Sakai & Kando, 2008, p.
-453).
+On the other hand, we have shown (see Figure 14), in line with Sakai and Kando in (Sakai and Kando, 2008), that RBP has a low discriminative power if compared to other gainbased measures and to Twist for evaluation with complete relevance assessments.
+With high values of p (i.e. p = 0.95) RBP has a high discriminative power, but it is not stable when downsampled pools are employed, whereas Twist has been proven to strike a good balance between sensitiveness and robustness to incomplete judgments.
+Unlike Twist, RBP does not depend on the recall base and considers independence from it as a feature of the metric because it allows for evaluation also with incomplete relevance judgments (Moffat and Zobel, 2008).
+On the other hand, this aspect can turn out to be a weakness because RBP "may give a very low score even to an ideal ranked output: the fact that it does not rely on recall implies that it denies the very existence of an ideal ranked output" (Sakai and Kando, 2008).

-RBP shares some similarities with the DCG and nDCG (Järvelin & Kekäläinen, 2002; Moffat & Zobel, 2008), because for any rank examined, it gives an estimate of the (normalized, discounted) cumulated gain as a single figure no matter what the recall base size.
+RBP shares some similarities with the DCG and nDCG (Moffat and Zobel, 2008; Järvelin and Kekäläinen, 2002), because for any rank examined, it gives an estimate of the (normalized, discounted) cumulated gain as a single figure no matter what the recall base size is.
 Cumulated gain metrics are not heavily dependent on relevant documents found late in the ranked order since they focus on the gain cumulated from the beginning of the result up to any point of interest.
-The discounted versions realistically weigh down the gain received through documents found later in the ranked results.
+The discounted versions realistically weight down the gain received through documents found later in the ranked results.